Bulk loading data to Azure SQL

 Azure SQL database bulk insert JSON

-In this section, you will learn how you can bulk insert data from a JSON file into an Azure SQL database table.
+This section will teach you how to bulk insert data from a JSON file into an Azure SQL database table.

-For this example, I will be using the OPENROWSET function to read data from a JSON file and insert it into an Azure SQL database table.
+For this example, I will use the OPENROWSET function to read data from a JSON file and insert it into an Azure SQL database table.

-I have created a sample JSON file containing data of orders’ details table with the name OrderDetails.
+I have created a sample JSON file containing data of the orders’ details table named OrderDetails.

 Azure SQL database bulk insert JSON